2023 – 2024

 Outcomes

-• Performance and maintainability improvements through simplification
+• Performance and maintainability gains through simplified foundations

 What’s next